Pravin-Ade/DevOps-Zone/Docker/Docker-Commands.md

 We want to be able to specify a different message on the command line, while retaining figlet and some default parameters.

+- if entrypoint exists in Docker file that will be default executable. whatever we write in CMD will become arguments to entrypoint
+- if entrypoint is not found then CMD will be executable
+- CMD can be overriden easily by passing additional commands post image name in docker run

 Adding ENTRYPOINT to our Dockerfile, our new dockerfile will look like this

     FROM ubuntu